 The Company is incorporated in Scotland (registered number SC074582).
 It is an investment company as defined by Section 833 of the Companies Act 2006.
-It carries on the business of an investment trust and has been approved as such by HM Revenue & Customs up to 30 April 2011.
-Subsequently the Company's affairs have been conducted so as to enable it to continue to seek such approval.
-The Company will continue to seek approval under Section 1158 of the Corporation Taxes Act 2010 each year.
+It carries on the business of an investment trust and has been approved as such by HM Revenue & Customs ("HMRC") up to 30 April 2012.
+New regulations for obtaining and retaining investment trust status apply to the Company with effect from 1 January 2012.
+An application for approval as an investment trust under the new regime has been made and accepted by HMRC.
+Accordingly, the Company has been treated as an investment trust company for the year ended 30 April 2013 and will be treated as such for each subsequent accounting period, subject to there being no subsequent serious breaches of the regulations.